Slepted67/Slepted67/README.md

-# Hi there, I'm Slepted or Justin Wilkins
-# Whichever is easier for you
+# I'm Slepted or Justin Wilkins, whichever is easier for you

 I'm a Computer Science student at Wentworth Institute of Technology passionate about building games, automating tasks, and making data tell powerful stories.